UK prepares new law to break up errant banks

 European countries are retooling their financial systems to prevent a repeat of the 2008 financial crash, trying to strike a balance between popular calls for banks to be reined in and warnings that too tight a leash will choke off recovery.

-With Britain's banks buffeted by scandal and part-nationalised Royal Bank of Scotland (RBS.L) (RBS) set to be fined up to 500 million pounds this week for interest rate rigging, Osborne decided to "electrify" the ring-fence around banks' core retail activities with the threat of break-up.
+With Britain's banks buffeted by scandal on an almost daily basis and part-nationalised Royal Bank of Scotland (RBS.L) (RBS) set to be fined up to 500 million pounds this week for interest rate rigging, Osborne decided to "electrify" the ring-fence around banks' core retail activities with the threat of break-up.

 "Our country has paid a higher price than any other major economy for what went so badly wrong in our banking system.
 The anger people feel is very real," Osborne said in a speech ahead of the publication of the banking reform legislation.